-The December chi Virginids (XVI) are another shower discovered in Japan by observers using data from SonotaCo.
+The December chi Virginids (XVI) was discovered by Japanese observers using data from SonotaCo.
 This source is active from November 26 through December 30 with maximum occurring on December 12th.
-The radiant is currently located at 12:54 (193) -12, which places it in southern Virgo, 7 degrees southwest of the 1st magnitude star known as Spica (alpha Virginis).
-Hourly rates should be less than 1 no matter your location.
-These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
+The radiant is currently located at 12:51 (193) -11, which places it in southern Virgo, 7 degrees west of the 1st magnitude star known as Spica (alpha Virginis).
+Hourly rates should be near 1 no matter your location.
+These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the southeastern horizon in a dark sky.
 At 68 km/sec. the December chi Virginids would produce mostly swift meteors.

-The December rho Virginids (DRV) are active from November 29 through December 22 with peak rates occur near December 5th.
-The current radiant location is at 13:08 (197) +12, which places it in northern Virgo, 1 degree northeast of the 3rd magnitude star known as Vindemiatrix (epsilon Virginis).
+The December rho Virginids (DRV) are active from November 29 through December 22 with peak rates occurring near December 5th.
+The current radiant location is at 13:04 (196) +12, which places it in northern Virgo, near the spot occupied by the 3rd magnitude star known as Vindemiatrix (epsilon Virginis).
 Current hourly rates would be less than 1 no matter your location.
-These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
+These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the southeastern horizon in a dark sky.
 At 68 km/sec. the December rho Virginids would produce mostly swift meteors.

-The December sigma Virginids (DSV) is a source of long duration discovered by John Greaves using the data of SonotaCo.
-This source is active from November 26 through January 24 with peak rates occur near December 21st.
-The current radiant location is at 13:36 (204) +06, which places it in northern Virgo, 6 degrees north of the 3rd magnitude star known as Heze (zeta Virginis A).
+The December sigma Virginids (DSV) is a source of long duration discovered by John Greaves using the data from SonotaCo.
+This source is active from November 26 through January 24 with peak rates occuring near December 21st.
+The current radiant location is at 13:32 (203) +06, which places it in northern Virgo, 7 degrees north of the 3rd magnitude star known as Heze (zeta Virginis A).
 Current hourly rates would be less than 1 no matter your location.
-These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
+These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the southeastern horizon in a dark sky.
 At 66 km/sec. the December Sigma Virginids would produce mostly swift meteors.